jcholewa/Northcoders-News-back-end/README.md

 ## Northcoders News
 This project serves data from a MongoDB database containing fake news articles, topics, users and article comments.
+It was built using MongoDB, Node, Express and Mongoose.

 ### Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.